Axway/api-builder-standalone-tech-enablement/02_microservice_from_db/README.md

 In case, you need to stop the service, use `Ctrl + C` in your terminal where the service is running.

+#### API Builder Connectors
+Connectors are adapters to allow you to read and write data to and from an external data source, such as Oracle, MySQL,and MongoDB.
+They give your application the ability to utilize existing data sources to create Models for use within your API Builder application, either directly as API, or within flows.

+__NOTE:__ Refer to [API Builder Connectors](https://wiki.appcelerator.org/display/AB4/API+Builder+Connectors) for detailed information.

+#### Available connectors
+The following connectors are available for download directly from NPM:

+* @axway/api-builder-plugin-dc-mongo
+* @axway/api-builder-plugin-dc-mysql
+* @axway/api-builder-plugin-dc-oracle

 To add a Connector:

 1. Install the Connector